creatal/freelance-seo/index.md

 ### Using Links for SEO

 It is also a good idea for search engine optimisation on your pages to add internal links and external links, if you want to follow SEO best effort to make sure your page has the most impact.

+### Other Content Types

+> You can use quotes to highlight specific areas of text and these will show up like this one.

+To do this you just need to add a `>` at the beginning of the line of text.

+GitHub also supports the use of Emoji... that should make you 😁

 ### Summary of On-Page-SEO Elements